eenchev/embank-devops-tasks/task1/README.md

 * Use Terraform to setup Cloud Build for the repository.
 This will allow for CI/CD process.
 * Setup testing and include it in Cloud Build process.
 * Connect real domain property to Cloud Run service and setup TLS secured (HTTPS) connection.
+* Optimize Docker container, so it is leaner and cold starts (scaling to 0 and up) are possible